-WordPress is the most popular content management system.
+WordPress is the most popular CMS (content management system).
 Everybody knows that, and it is not that hard to choose WordPress as your personal blogging platform since there are millions of users worldwide who can vouch for it.

 If you are still not well-acquainted to the CMS, we invite you to learn more about WordPress.
 Also, before getting to a point where you install WordPress, you should know the differences between WordPress.org and WordPress.com.
 Today, we are going to focus on the self-hosted version and show you how to install WordPress on your own.

 Users who have no technical experience might get intimidated by the installation process.
 But before you start freaking out, we must tell you that even a complete beginner can install WordPress in just a few minutes.
 It will take a few steps, but we will guide you through the entire process.

 Before you install WordPress

 Although WordPress is an open-source platform which means that you can get it for free, there are a few things you should prepare (and pay for) prior to installing WordPress.
 To get your site up and running, you will need a web hosting provider and a domain name for the site.

 There are many hosting companies that specialize in WordPress.
 For as low as $2.95 per month, you can get space on a server to host the new blog and a domain name of your choice.
 As there are dozens of options and even more hosting companies, we won’t be able to cover all in this tutorial.
 Instead, we will have to assume that you have already paid for hosting and that you are ready to begin the installation process.